2026 Congress Scorecard Methodology

 Congress experiences an increase in legislative action on Palestine and Israel, Palestinians, and Palestinian rights during certain moments—often during intense escalations by the Israeli occupation.

 The 118th Congress between October 2023 and February 2024 witnessed dozens of legislative actions on these areas.
-While roll call votes on the House and Senate floor have garnered the most attention, Members of Congress and special interests groups have pushed a wide array of legislative actions that are either harmful or beneficial to Palestinians.
+While roll call votes on the House and Senate floor have garnered the most attention, Members of Congress and special interest groups have pushed a wide array of legislative actions that are either harmful or beneficial to Palestinians.

 Importance of Palestinian-led Resources